TylerSw1ft/Helpful-computer-wiki/Disaster-Recovery-and-Backups-for-OpenRC-BSDs-to-non-ZFS-Repositories.md

+# UPDATE: Project Trident, referenced below, has since been replaced with GhostBSD on that particular machine.
+Since GhostBSD also uses OpenRC and has the same base Trident did at the time, it is reasonable to assume GhostBSD may suffer from limitations similar to those described below.

 # Preamble

 Yes, you can use `zfs send` and `zfs receive` for this.
 However, that requires having another, separate ZFS machine, which is expensive.
 OTOH, this method allows you to backup to any repository you have access to, regardless of filesystems.